-Mostly flat, dry and rugged, especially on the northern corner, Aruba has mainly desert vegetation (I will have seen many of cacti and aloe – both wild or plantations – on today’s tour).
+Mostly flat, dry and rugged, especially on the northern corner, Aruba has mainly desert vegetation (I will have seen many cacti and aloe – both wild or plantations – on today’s tour).

 The food I like best is fried plantain, a sweet side dish that complements almost every meal on the island.
 I always get it with seafood, and it’s a great combination.

 The ship has docked in Oranjestad at dawn.
-Once I finish dispatching the morning tours, I have a quick chat with one of the tour operators who invite me to accompany their group today.
+Once I finish dispatching the morning tours, I have a quick chat with one of the tour operators who invites me to accompany their group today.
 It is an off-road UTV tour with lunch and a stop at the beach on the way back.

 I’m ready in minutes and join the group of thirty passengers and six tour guides with broad smiles on their relaxed faces.
 All six of them must spend a lot of time outdoors.
 I am jealous of their beautifully tanned skin!

-The induction consists mainly of “avoid the boulders” tips and try to keep up with the group.
+The induction consists mainly of “avoid the boulders” tips and “try to keep up with the group”.

 I happily accept the company.
-Should I mention to the guide that the ink on my driving licence is still wet and I have zero off-road driving experience?
+Should I mention to the guide that the ink on my driving licence is still wet, and I have zero off-road driving experience?
 Meh!
 What’s the big deal?
 Just stay off the boulders!

-“Take the left path!”, one of them shouts from the back seat.
+“Take the left path!” one of them shouts from the back seat.

 I am a young adult (or an old kid).
 So, I take the left path while praying not to hit the boulders.
-I’m sort of getting now what the inductions meant; the rocks are humongous!
+I’m getting now what the inductions meant; the rocks are humongous!

 I bypass the long convoy amid super excited shrieks from the backseat and get just behind the leader.
 He knows the location of each rock by heart, so if I just follow him.
 Now I can enjoy the scenery without having to worry too much about crashing the jeep.